Award Recipients

 • Bethany Weed, a graduate student in the Department of Sociology, University of, for her dissertation research, ” Religion, Gender, and Assimilation: West African Teenagers.”

-2012 Jacquet Award Winners
+2012 Jacquet Award Recipients

 • Katharine A. Boyd, a Doctoral Student of the John Jay College of Crimqal Justice, CUNY, Graduate Center.
 The title of her study is: “Ecology of Religious Conflict: Cross-National Comparison of Violent Attacks.”